 28. Where pupils are most successful in managing their behaviour, parents and carers work closely with school staff.
-Many of our pupils arrive to school by bus with an escort and therefore communication with parents is often limited to phone calls or via the home/school diary.
-To ensure that the most effective relationships are maintained between school and home, we ask our parents to:
+Many of our pupils arrive to school by bus with an escort and therefore communication with parents is often limited to phone calls or via the home/school diary (phone calls or emails only during the Autumn Term to follow COVID-19 Government guidance) To ensure that the most effective relationships are maintained between school and home, we ask our parents to:

-- Work in partnership with the school to reinforce expectations at home and ensure that their child values the importance of good behaviour. - Inform the school of any information which may have a bearing on the behaviour of their child, helping staff to support pupils before problems occur. - Inform the school of any absences as soon as possible. - Raise any concerns they may have at the earliest opportunity and in a calm and respectful manner. - Be respectful towards the staff in school. - Ensure their child comes to school in the appropriate school uniform and provide a suitable kit for PE. - Engage with, and respond to, any concerns raised by the school. - Behave in a way that sets a great example to our pupils whenever they visit the school. - Remember that mobile phones and similar devices must not be used in school apart from in exceptional circumstances and when agreed with the class teacher or SLT.
+- Work in partnership with the school to reinforce expectations at home and ensure that their child values the importance of good behaviour. - Inform the school of any information which may have a bearing on the behaviour of their child, helping staff to support pupils before problems occur. - Inform the school of any absences as soon as possible. - Raise any concerns they may have at the earliest opportunity and in a calm and respectful manner. - Be respectful towards the staff in school. - Ensure their child comes to school in the appropriate school uniform and provide a suitable kit for PE. - Engage with, and respond to, any concerns raised by the school. - Behave in a way that sets a great example to our pupils whenever they visit the school. - Remember that mobile phones and similar devices must not be used in school apart from in exceptional circumstances and when agreed with the class teacher or SLT. - Collect their child if requested to do so regarding challenging behaviour to protect the safety of others to comply with the statement of understanding and to adhere to the NCC risk assessment.